sassoftware/accessibility-advisor-docs/README.md

 * A **Copy Information** button, which copies the details of the violation to the clipboard.
 * A screenshot of the element with the violation, if the element is in the current viewport.
-Otherwise, there is a message stating "No screen shot available".
+Otherwise there is a message stating "No screenshot is available."
 * Problem: A high level description of the problem that was detected.
 * Solution: Suggested solutions for solving the problem.
 * HTML: The HTML snippet where the problem was detected.